Recording Services Policies

 Not Covered Classifications:

-• *Standard recital recording is available for a $50 fee, Multicam and Livestream would be additional charges on top of the $50 fee
+*Standard recital recording is available for a $50 fee, Multicam and Livestream are additional charges on top of the $50 fee.

 Guest Artist Release Form